Setting my mind on a musical instrument was like falling in love. All the world seemed bright and changed.

 Below there are four video links you might like to watch, which explain the benefits of learning a musical instrument for your child and their brain development from prominent Australian music educators, Richard

 Video: The Benefits of Learning a Musical Instrument on the Brain by Anita Collins

 TED Talk: What if every child had access to music education from birth? by Anita Collins

-ABC iView 'Don't stop the music'
+iView 'Don't stop the music'